Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 3. The four different activities of Human-Centered Design are iterative — each cycle through the stages makes some progress.
 These activities are:
     * **Observation** — Design research supports both diamonds of the design process:
         * The first diamond, finding the right problem, requires a deep understanding of the true needs of people.
-        * Once the problem has been defined, finding an appropriate solution again requires deep understanding of the intended population, how those people perform their activities, their capabilities and prior experience, and what cultural issues might be impacted.
+        * Once the problem has been defined, finding an appropriate solution again requires a deep understanding of the intended population, how those people perform their activities, their capabilities, and prior experience, and what cultural issues might be impacted.
     * **Idea generation** — While generating potential solutions, follow these three rules:
         * _Generate numerous ideas_ so you don’t get fixated on one or two ideas too early in the process.
         * Be creative without regard for constraints.
 Avoid early dismissal of ideas — Even crazy ideas can contain creative insights that can be extracted and used in the final idea selection.
         * Question everything: Quite often a solution is discovered through “stupid questions”, through questioning the obvious.
     * **Prototyping** — Prototyping during the problem specification phase is done mainly to ensure that the problem is well understood.
 If the target population is already using something related to the new product, that can be considered a prototype.
 During the problem solution phase of design, then real prototypes of the proposed solution are invoked.
     * **Testing** — testing is done in the problem specification phase to ensure that the problem is well understood, then done again in the problem solution phase to ensure that the new design meets the needs and abilities of those who will use it.
-4. Design and marketing research are complementary but have different focus:
+4. Design and marketing research are complementary but focus on different things:
     * Design wants to know what people really need and how they will use a product.
     * Marketing wants to know what people will buy and how purchasing decisions are made.
-5. In HCD, iteration is the repetition of observe-generate-prototype-test cycle with the aim of achieving continual refinement and enhancement.
+5. In HCD, iteration is the repetition of the observe-generate-prototype-test cycle with the aim of achieving continual refinement and enhancement.
-6. The hardest part of design is getting the requirements right, which means ensuring that the right problem is being solved, as well as that the solution is appropriate.
+6. The hardest part of designing is getting the requirements right, which means ensuring that the right problem is being solved, as well as that the solution is appropriate.
 Requirements made in the abstract are invariably wrong.
 Requirements produced by asking people what they need are invariably wrong.
 Requirements are developed by watching people in their natural environment.
 7. **Activity-centered design**: Focuses on activities, not the individual person.
 Let the activities define the product and its structure.
 8. The HCD process describes an ideal.
 But practice and reality can be messier and more chaotic.
 9. > In theory, there is no difference between theory and practice.
 In practice, there is.